-37. See Martin J. McMahon, Jr., Individual Tax Reform for Fairness and Simplicity: Let Economic Growth Fend for Itself, 50 WASH. & LEE L. REV. 459, 479 ("There is no good reason that investors should be able to move among various real estate investments without paying taxes on realized gains when the same privilege is not accorded to reinvestment of sales proceeds in a different investment."); see also Brown, supra note 25, at 735-40 (arguing that the definition of like-kind real property is too broad and that the categorization rules used for depreciation would property); id. § 1016(a)(2)(A) (providing that allowable depreciation reduces a property's basis).
-32. See id. § 1031(d).
+37. See Martin J. McMahon, Jr., Individual Tax Reform for Fairness and Simplicity: Let Economic Growth Fend for Itself, 50 WASH. & LEE L. REV. 459, 479 ("There is no good reason that investors should be able to move among various real estate investments without paying taxes on realized gains when the same privilege is not accorded to reinvestment of sales proceeds in a different investment."); see also Brown, supra note 25, at 735-40 (arguing that the definition of like-kind real property is too broad and that the categorization rules used for depreciation would business-use and investment property.
+Thus, under section 1031, property owners may exchange tangible personal property-such as vehicles and equipment, aircraft, and collectibles-and intangible property such as copyrights, patents, and licenses.